 Concourse E

-Smoking zones: None inside.
+Smoking areas: None inside.
 Exit to the curbside.
 After security: No smoking areas.

 Concourse E is at the far end of the terminal and handles additional domestic flights.
 Since it is the farthest concourse from the main terminal exit, smokers departing from Concourse E gates should factor in a slightly longer walk of about 10 to 12 minutes.